brevdev/compute/docs/SECURITY.md

 # 🔒 Security Requirements

 This document outlines the security requirements and best practices for implementing cloud integrations with the Brev Compute SDK.
+If the cloud provider has a different security model, please indicate in the providers SECURITY.md file.

 ## 🌐 Network Security Requirements